 Want some help with paying off debt, but not sure what to do?
 You might have heard that loan consolidation can give you a lower interest rate, better loan terms, or smaller monthly payments.1

-When you consolidate loans, you borrow enough money through a new loan to cover all of your existing balances.
+When you consolidate loans, you borrow enough money through a new loan to refinance the debt of your existing balances.
 The lender will pay off your existing loans.
 Essentially, you’re trading several loans for one new loan.
-You can then focus on the single new loan, which comes with its own interest rate and terms.
+You can then typically focus on the single new loan, which comes with its own interest rate and terms.

-There are a few ways to consolidate your student loans: You can combine all your existing private student loans into one new private consolidation loan, or your federal loans into a new consolidated federal loan, typically known as a Direct Consolidation Loan.
-Sometimes private lenders may be able to refinance your federal loans as well.
+There are a few ways to consolidate your student loans: You can combine all your student loans — private and federal — into one new private consolidation loan, or you can keep your federal loans separate in a new consolidated federal loan, typically known as a Direct Consolidation Loan.

 Should you consolidate?

 There’s no right answer about student loan consolidation, and the best course of action will depend on your specific financial situation.
-Keep in mind when you consolidate, with some lenders you may have a loan origination fee (though with a Wells Fargo consolidation, you won’t pay application or origination fees).
+Keep in mind when you consolidate, with some lenders you may pay a loan origination fee (though with a Wells Fargo consolidation loan, you won’t pay an application or origination fee).

 Here are some potential reasons your may consider consolidating: